PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 266. Company C is currently hosting their corporate site in an Amazon S3 bucket with Static Website Hosting enabled.
 Currently, when visitors go to http://www.companyc.com the index.html page is returned.
 Company C now would like a new page welcome.html to be returned when a visitor enters http://www.companyc.com in the browser.
 Which of the following steps will allow Company C to meet this requirement?
 (Choose TWO)

-- [x] Upload an html page named welcome.html to their S3 bucket.
+- [x] Upload a html page named welcome.html to their S3 bucket.
 - [ ] Create a welcome subfolder in their S3 bucket.
 - [x] Set the Index Document property to welcome.html.
 - [ ] Move the index.html page to a welcome subfolder.